Santa Rita Prickly Pear: Incredibly Colorful Cactus

 Santa Rita prickly pear is an extremely low-maintenance plant.
 Once established, it can exist on rainfall alone and requires almost no pruning.
 And it’s long-lived.
 Plants can live for 80 years!

 Its pads and fruit attract all kinds of wildlife.
-And many humans enjoy prickly pear fruit, too.
+And many people enjoy prickly pear fruit, too.

 Why I Like This Plant

-• Adds a rainbow of colors to your garden all year long
+• Adds color to your garden all year long

 • Tough desert survivor